Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 will have a ``pagename`` key matching the name of the page the user wants to edit.

-If the view rendering is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is False), the view simply renders the edit form, passing the request, the page object, and a save_url which will be used as the action of the generated form.
+If the view execution is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is False), the view simply renders the edit form, passing the request, the page object, and a save_url which will be used as the action of the generated form.

-If the view rendering *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is True), the view grabs the ``body`` element of the request parameter and sets it as the ``data`` key in the matchdict.
+If the view execution *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is True), the view grabs the ``body`` element of the request parameter and sets it as the ``data`` key in the matchdict.
 It then redirects to the default view